How to Make Melodic House & Techno (Step-by-Step)

 To make melodic house and techno:

-Many students struggle by overcomplicating their tracks.
+Many clients struggle by overcomplicating their tracks.
 The biggest improvement comes from simplifying the arrangement and focusing on strong core ideas rather than adding more sounds.

 Featured Blog Posts